ScottDonor/socialConnect/README.md

 Done so far:

+Edited signup_success message in signup.php.
 Edited tablecreator.php file to add a DEFAULT value in the status table, osid field.
 Status commenting should now work.
 Removed user level from user profile.
 Moved top menu to it's own file in /templates/.
 Removed login2.php file.
 Removed a php echo to verify user is logged in and verified on their profile.
 Removed top right LINK when user is not logged in.
 Moved templates.php files to /templates/ folder.
 Added DEFAULT value to osid field in the status table.

 Scotts TO DO list: